Edw590/VISOR---Android-Version-Assistant/README.md

 This project is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.

 ## Support
-If you have any questions, just create an Issue here: https://github.com/DADi590/LEGION---A-real-assistant--Android-Client/issues.
+If you have any questions, try the options below:
+- Create an Issue here: https://github.com/DADi590/LEGION---A-real-assistant--Android-Client/issues
+- Create a Discussion here: https://github.com/DADi590/LEGION---A-real-assistant--Android-Client/discussions

 ## Final notes
 Anything you see about a DADi EMPRESAS, Inc. or DE, Inc., forget about it XD.
 It's a non-existent company.
 I made it up on High-School when I bought a CASIO fx-CG20 and it asked for a company name.
 So I made this one up xD.
 Thought why not keep using it, so I have some company name to put on stuff xD.